DataDog/documentation/content/en/real_user_monitoring/guide/understanding-the-rum-event-hierarchy.md

 {{< img src="real_user_monitoring/guide/understanding-rum-event-hierarchy/rum-session-hierarchy-overview.png" alt="Diagram of the RUM event hierarchy, displaying a single session containing multiple views." style="width:50%;">}}

 ## Sessions
 All RUM data refers to user or synthetics sessions, which are at the top of the event hierarchy.
 A session is a unique user journey and encompasses everything (for example, pages viewed, views, clicks, scrolls, and errors) the user triggered.
 A session can last up to four hours of continuous activity, or it can expire after [15 minutes of inactivity][2].
 Since a session encompasses the entire journey, all [attributes][3] tied to that user are also tied to that session.
-For example, you may want to query on a default attribute, like `application.name`, then add something more custom, like [user attributes][4].
+For example, you may want to query on a default attribute, like `action count`, then add something more custom, like [user attributes][4].

 #### Sample search: List all sessions from a user

-To list all sessions from a specific user, select **Sessions** from the event type dropdown, then make a search query for the user and application.
+To list all sessions from a specific user, select **Sessions** from the event type dropdown, then make a search query for the session status and user.

 {{< img src="real_user_monitoring/guide/understanding-rum-event-hierarchy/rum-sample-search-all-session-user-1.png" alt="Sample search listing all sessions from user 'Lee Davis'." style="width:80%;">}}